Why Most Newsletters Don’t Work

 what to say

-For many, a newsletter is demanding and time-consuming – especially when content that the issuer wants to communicate elicits difficult-to-measure results.
+For many, producing a newsletter is demanding and time-consuming – especially when content that the issuer wants to communicate elicits difficult-to-measure results.

 Some report news to readers already swamped with news.
 Some offer persuasive articles or clever commentaries to readers who really don’t need to be sold.
 Some offer lists, tables, and graphs.
 These, too, come with the risk that readers might not care.
 So, if a newsletter is best used as a tool of brand management, with what content?